Sherwood Foresters: Regimental Colonels

-A Memorial Tower for those of the regiment who died in battle, was erected in 1923 at the summit of Crich Hill in Derbyshire.
-Built on the site of an older tower called Crich Stand, the Memorial Tower is the destination of an annual pilgrimage on the first Sunday in July.
+A Memorial Tower, for those of the regiment who died in battle, was erected in 1923 at the summit of Crich Stand in the Derbyshire village of Crich.
+Built on the site of an older tower, the Memorial Tower is the destination of an annual pilgrimage on the first Sunday in July.
 It is 1000 ft above sea level, and has 52 steps to the top.
 From there eight counties can be seen, including landmarks such as the Humber Bridge and Lincoln Cathedral.

 Alliances

 In 1931, the Sherwood Foresters were officially allied with the Simcoe Foresters (35th Regiment of Infantry), Canadian Militia.
 In 1936, the Simcoe Foresters amalgamated with the Grey Regiment (31st Regiment of Infantry) to become the present-day The Grey and Simcoe Foresters (G&SF), Canadian Army.
 The Sherwood Foresters' badge was suitably modified ("Canadianised") and adopted as the G&SF badge.
 In 1970, with the Sherwood and Worcestershire amalgamation, Her Majesty The Queen graciously granted the continuation this alliance, and again in 2007 with the WFR/Stafford/Chester amalgamation.
 The G&SF Regimental Colour has a Sherwood Foresters Lincoln green facing, Lincoln green over hunting scarlet (maroon) are its colours, and the Sherwood Foresters regimental tie is that of the G&SF (purchased from the association). in 1977, Her Majesty The Queen appointed Her Royal Highness The Princess Royal as Colonel-in-Chief of The Grey & Simcoe Foresters.